I want to let you know that due to a sudden blindness in my left eye I spent a night in the hospital between April 30th and May 1st.

 Research into the parasite revealed that it is transmitted either in-utero (from my mother while I was still a fetus inside her womb) or from cats in their feces.
 Growing up, Mom had lots of cats in the house, and one time, there were 23, though that was an aberration.
 On average, we had anywhere from 6 to 10 during most of my childhood.
 Cleaning their litter pans was most likely the means of transmission.
-Subconsciously, I’ve not liked cats since becoming an adult, though I did have one during my early years.
-I wasn’t upset when it was killed in the street.
+Subconsciously, I’ve not liked cats since becoming an adult, though I had one during my early years.
+I wasn’t upset when we found it dead in the street.

 Initially, I was 85% or so blind, but I’ve improved over the last two months, so now I think I am only about 65% blind in that eye.
 Of course, the blindness is directly in front of wherever I look, and I can only see in the periphery to the left.

 Since then, I have tremendous headaches, compounding my already ongoing post-concussion headaches over the past four years and extreme fatigue as my brain tries to make sense out of the confusing signals it is getting from each eye.